 Recently there has been some discussion here about the moral argument for theism, with a couple of correspondents announcing with great certainty (but unfortunately little else) that the argument is just terrible.
 I beg to differ.
 Today I appeared on an episode of the Unbelievable? radio show, hosted by Justin Brierley (actually we did two shows), and the other guest was atheist Arif Ahmed.

 Moral facts have no place in a godless universe.
-This is sometimes used as a moral argument for the existence of God, as follows:
+This conviction is sometimes seen in a moral argument for the existence of God, as follows:

 If God did not exist, then there could not be any moral facts